lmullen/gender/README.md

 gender programmatically, such as the [Natural Language Toolkit][], rely on lists of male and female names.
 However, the gender[\*][] of names can vary over time.
-Any data set that covers the normal span of a human life will require a fundamentally historical method to find gender from names.
+Any data set that covers the normal span of a human life will require a historical method to find gender from names.

-This package, based on collaborative work with [Cameron Blevins][], encodes gender based on names and dates of birth, using the Social Security Administration's data set of first names by year since 1880.
-By using the SSA data instead of lists of male and female names, this package is able to more accurately guess the gender of a name;
+This package, based on collaborative work with [Cameron Blevins][], encodes gender based on names and dates of birth, using either the Social Security Administration's data set of first names by year since 1880 or the U.S.
-furthermore it is able to report the proportion of times that a name was male or female for any given range of years.
+Census data from IPUMS for years before 1930.
+By using these data sets instead of lists of male and female names, this package is able to more accurately guess the gender of a name; furthermore it is able to report the proportion of times that a name was male or female for any given range of years.

 See also Cameron's implementation of the same concept in a [Python script][].